 So, if you’re a TunnelBear user, what are your options?

-How Netflix Blocks a VPN Provider
+How Netflix Prevents a VPN Provider From Connecting

 I would argue that while many VPN users may have subscribed to a service for one particular benefit or another, most soon discover a VPN is a great way to protect their online activities, no matter what those activities might be.
 For that reason, many users stay connected to their VPN service whenever they’re online.